Archive for the 'Holidays' Category

 Because of Valentine’s dedication to the Lord, he was made a saint by the Catholic church.
 The church was seeking to usurp the popularity of the Roman god Lupercus.
 At the Lupercusian festival each year around the middle of February, a young man was assigned a woman companion for his ‘pleasure’ until the next year at the festival when he would get a different woman.
 The Catholic church was determined to put an end to this 800 year old immoral practice and Valentine seemed to be the ideal candidate to become a ‘lovers’ saint.

-The ruler of Rome, Emperor Claudius, thought there were many gods, but a man named Valentine told people that Jesus is the one true God.
+The ruler of Rome, Emperor Claudius, thought there were many gods, but a man named Valentine loved God with all his heart and told people that Jesus is the one true God.
 This made the Emperor Claudius very angry so he had Valentine put in jail.
 But even in jail, Valentine kept telling people about Jesus.
 The guard in the prison had a blind daughter and he asked Valentine if God could heal her.
 Valentine prayed for her and God caused her to see again.
-The guard and his whole family believed in Jesus after that.
+The guard and his whole family believed in Jesus after that and loved God with all their hearts.

 Because Valentine loved Jesus so much, the Catholic church named him a ‘saint’ which is what someone is called that loves Jesus and cares about others.
 Each year we think about those we love and send them Valentines.
-Let’s remember that that the first Valentine was sent by a man who loved Jesus very much.
+Let’s remember that the first Valentine was sent by a man who loved God with all his heart.

-On Valentine’s Day we may get flowers, cards, candy, or other things from friends who love us, but the very best gift that was sent to show love to us long ago when Jesus was born to one day die on the cross for the wrong things we have done.
+On Valentine’s Day we may get flowers, cards, candy, or other things from friends who love us, but the very best gift that was sent to show love to us was sent a very long time ago.
+It was Jesus who was born to one day die on the cross for the wrong things we have done.
 The Bible says “No one has greater love than this, to lay down one’s life for one’s friends.”
 (John 15:13)

 Activities:

-Emphasize God’s love for them, their love for God, and love for others as you work.
+• Emphasize God’s love for them, their love for God, and love for others as you help your children make Valentines for their friends, include any of the following verses on the cards:

 1 John 4:9 God showed how much he loved us by sending his only Son into this wicked world to bring to us eternal life through his death.